alexiamhe93/RedditModerationTopicModel/README.md

 There are three folders:

-(1) "data": Contains all data required for replication
+(1) "data": Contains all data required for replication.

-(2) "model": Contains the trained topic model
+(2) "model": Contains the trained topic model weights and pre-processing details.

 (3) "GitHub supplementary materials" with all additional supplementary materials.